molgenis/vip-decision-tree/README.md

 #### Modes

 ##### Variant classification (default)

-In the variant classification mode the tool will output a classification per VEP value (CSQ), this classification will be added to the VEP value under the key "VIPC".
+In the variant classification mode the tool will output a classification per VEP value (CSQ), this classification will be added to the VEP value under the key `VIPC`.

 Optionally labels and the path through the tree can be annotated to the VEP value as well.

 ##### Sample classification

-In the sample classification mode the tool will output a classification per VEP value as a comma separated list for which the index corresponds to the VEP value index, this classification will be added to the FORMAT fields value under the key "VIPC_S".
+In the sample classification mode the tool will output a classification per VEP value as a comma separated list for which the index corresponds to the VEP value index, this classification will be added to the FORMAT fields value under the key `VIPC_S`.

 Optionally labels and the path through the tree can be annotated to the FORMAT fields as well.

 ### Basic structure
 The top level of the json file contains:
 - the `rootnode`, this is the node where the tree starts.
 - a list of all nodes in the tree